mtfishman/mtfishman/README.md

 ### Hi 👋

 Hello!
 I'm Matt Fishman, Associate Data Scientist at the Center for Computational Quantum Physics (CCQ), Flatiron Institute, New York.
 Lead developer of [@ITensor](https://github.com/ITensor).
+Find out more on my [personal page](https://mtfishman.github.io/).

 * I received my Ph.D. from Caltech in the Spring of 2018.
 My thesis was on the development of tensor network algorithms.
 * I am currently the lead developer of ITensor (co-developed with [@emstoudenmire](https://github.com/emstoudenmire)), a leading tensor network software library with applications to quantum physics, quantum computing, machine learning and chemistry.